farulivan/my-first-react-page/README.md

 # Getting Started

 This is a very brief and straightforward web page.
 This page is static, but it's the first time I've created a web page using React.
+I made this when I learn React from React Course (Scrimba) by Bob Ziroll (Head of Education at Scrimba).

 ## Overview